-This is a repeat of 1994.
-Despite the dotcom crash of 2001 the internet is more talked about today—positively and critically—than an any previous time.
 There’s no doubt that blockchain technology poses an existential threat to the world’s largest digital conglomerates.
 But in the coming year, we will see these companies embrace crypto-currencies, and even many of the other applications of blockchain technology.
 Get ready for the Empire to Strike Back.

 On Dec.
 12, 2017, it was announced that David Marcus, the head of Messenger at Facebook, would join Coinbase’s board.
 I have no doubt Facebook is exploring cryptocurrency payments within the Facebook Messenger platform or some other token-related initiative.
 We may even see an acquisition attempt by Facebook.

 That would surely not be the only acquisition of a blockchain company by a major digital conglomerate.
 Google is already this year’s second-largest investor in blockchain technologies, and we can expect that to continue as public interest in blockchain explodes.